ZhuJiwei111/SPACE/README.md

 model = Space.from_pretrained(model_name_or_path)
 ```
 ## Try the Genomic Profile Prediction
 We provide code for genomic profile prediction in both `test_Enformer.ipynb` and `test_SPACE.ipynb`.
+Then you can visualize predicted genomic profiles throught `visulization.py`.

 ## Quick Start for Enformer/Borzoi Training